-- (a) a reference to a section, clause or a schedule is to a section of, clause in, or schedule to, this Access Arrangement; - (b) a reference to a part or paragraph, is to a part or paragraph in a Schedule to this Access Arrangement; - (c) a word importing the singular includes the plural and vice versa, and a word of any gender includes the corresponding words of any other gender; - (d) the words include, includes or including are to be construed without limitation; - (e) references to any statute, regulations, or other statutory instrument, standard or by-laws shall be deemed to be references to the statute, regulation, statutory instrument, standard or by-law as from time to time amended, consolidated, reenacted or replaced including substituted provisions or instruments that substantially correspond to those referred to; - (f) references to any agreement, deed, instrument, document or publication shall be deemed to be references to the agreement, deed, instrument, document or publication as from time to time amended, supplemented, novated or replaced; - (g) clause or condition headings are inserted for convenience only and do not affect the interpretation of the Access Arrangement; - (h) expressions referring to writing will be construed as including references to words printed, type-written, telexed, lithographed, facsimiled or otherwise traced, copied or reproduced; - a reference to a party includes a reference to its successors in title and permitted assigns; - (j) an agreement, representation or warranty on the part of two or more persons binds them jointly and severally or if given in favour of two or more persons may be enjoyed by them jointly or severally or jointly and severally: - (k) when referring to a particular Day, the date of the Day shall be the date on which that Day begins; and - (I) the words "include", "including", "for example" or "such as" are not used as, nor are they to be interpreted as, words of limitation, and, when introducing an example, do not limit the meaning of the words to which the example relates to that example or examples of a similar kind; - (m) if a word or phrase is given a defined meaning, any other part of speech or grammatical form of that word or phrase has a corresponding meaning;
+(a) a reference to a section, clause or a schedule is to a section of, clause in, or schedule to, this Access Arrangement;

-- (n) a reference to a person includes an individual, the estate of an individual, a corporation, an authority, an association or parties in a joint venture, a partnership and a trust or other body corporate and any government agency; - (o) a reference to an agency or body if that agency or body ceases to exist or is reconstituted, renamed or replaced or has its powers or function removed (obsolete body), means the agency or body which performs most closely the functions of the obsolete body; - (p) a reference to \$ or dollar is to Australian currency; and - (q) this Access Agreement must not be construed adversely to a party just because that party prepared it or caused it to be prepared.
+- (b) a reference to a part or paragraph, is to a part or paragraph in a Schedule to this Access Arrangement; - (c) a word importing the singular includes the plural and vice versa, and a word of any gender includes the corresponding words of any other gender; - (d) references to any statute, regulations, or other statutory instrument, standard or by-laws shall be deemed to be references to the statute, regulation, statutory instrument, standard or by-law as from time to time amended, consolidated, reenacted or replaced including substituted provisions that substantially correspond to those referred to: - (e) references to any agreement, deed, instrument, or publication shall be deemed to be references to the agreement, deed, instrument or publication as from time to time amended, supplemented, novated or replaced; - (f) clause or condition headings are inserted for convenience only and do not affect the interpretation of the Access Arrangement; - (g) expressions referring to writing will be construed as including references to words printed, type-written, telexed, lithographed, facsimiled or otherwise traced, copied or reproduced; - (h) a reference to a party includes a reference to its successors in title and permitted assigns; - (i) an agreement, representation or warranty on the part of two or more persons binds them jointly and severally or if given in favour of two or more persons may be enjoyed by them jointly or severally or jointly and severally; - (j) when referring to a particular Day, the date of the Day shall be the date on which that Day begins; and - (k) the words "include", "including", "for example" or "such as" are not used as, nor are they to be interpreted as, words of limitation, and, when introducing an example, do not limit the meaning of the words to which the example relates to that example or examples of a similar kind. - (I) if a word or phrase is given a defined meaning, any other part of speech or grammatical form of that word or phrase has a corresponding meaning; - (m) a reference to a person includes an individual, the estate of an individual, a corporation, an authority, an association or parties in a joint venture, a partnership and a trust; - a reference to an agency or body if that agency or body ceases to exist or is reconstituted, renamed or replaced or has its powers or function removed (obsolete body), means the agency or body which performs most closely the functions of the obsolete body; and - (o) a reference to \$ or dollar is to Australian currency.

-Schedule 2 Reference Services Schedule
+Schedule 2 Initial Reference Tariff Schedule

-1. Introduction
+1 Introduction